 This incredible e-book explains green burial so that you can make informed decisions about your end-of-life arrangements.
 Learn what green burial and green cremation are, what products are available, and answers to commonly asked questions.

-I hereby authorize and request Phaneuf Funeral Homes and Crematorium, in accordance with its rules and regulations, and any applicable laws or regulations, to take possession of, to cremate and to carry out the final disposition of my remains as instructed below.
+As instructed below, I hereby authorize and request Phaneuf Funeral Homes and Crematorium, in accordance with its rules and regulations, and any applicable laws or regulations, to take possession of, to cremate, and to carry out the final disposition of the remains of the deceased named above.

 It is the policy of Phaneuf Funeral Homes and Crematorium to provide information concerning the cremation process so that our client families and friends are fully informed.
 These disclosures are provided in the interest of satisfying any questions and allaying any concerns you may have.

 The cremation, processing and disposition of the decedents remains will be performed in accordance with New Hampshire Revised Statutes Annotated 325-A, New Hampshire Code of Administrative Rules Chapter He-P 600, and any and all other governing rules and the policies, procedures and requirements of Phaneuf Funeral Homes and Crematorium.